Journey mapping in NGOs: volunteer management

 NGOs come in very different sizes – some of them exist for decades and build upon a highly hierarchical structure.
 Hence, it may need some time to go through the decision-making process, not only the decision for the journey mapping project and the resources needed but also every innovation resulting from the project.

 In this case, it helps to clarify upfront who needs to be involved in the project, and at what point of time.
 Also, you can inform those parties earlier about the project which is coming up, give them a briefing on what it is about and ask them to keep some time free.
-This gets you buy-in and reduces unnecessary loops and waiting times afterward.
+This gets you buy-in and reduces unnecessary loops and waiting times afterwards.

 Involvement of multiple stakeholders